-- The remaining courses may be selected from any of the other courses offered online (see Course Offerings) with the exception of the Cosmetic Project courses (preparation of the MS Capstone Project) which are limited to MS students.
+- The remaining courses may be selected from any of the other courses offered online (see Course Offerings) with the exception of the Cosmetic Project courses (preparation and completion of the MS Capstone Project) which are limited to MS students.

 - Those with a non-science degree should have at least one course in biology or related field, organic chemistry, and calculus.
 If credentials are less than required for admission, an applicant may seek provisional admission status, which is granted at the discretion of the Program Director.

-- A Test of English Language (TOEFL) of >90 is required of all applicants whose native language is other than English.
+- A Test of English Language (TOEFL) score of >90 is required of all applicants whose native language is other than English.
 This requirement is waived for those whose undergraduate degree is from an institution in the United States or other nation having English as the official language.